 Attract foreign direct investment of $68bn PER ANNUM through targeted campaigns showcasing infrastructure projects with potential returns and positive impacts on the economy.
 Simplify regulatory requirements and financing access.
 Partner with diaspora organizations to create a business-friendly environment that inspires confidence.

 Factors Driving Diaspora Remittances

 Today, several factors (mainly around black tax) drive the flow of diaspora remittances to Nigeria.
 Firstly, economic incentives such as higher wages and employment opportunities in host countries motivate individuals to work abroad and send money back home.
 Additionally, family obligations and the desire to support loved ones drive remittance transfers.
-Nigerian diaspora communities often prioritize sending money to their families to meet basic needs, education expenses, and healthcare costs.
+Nigerian diaspora communities (estimated at 17 million globally) often prioritize sending money to their families to meet basic needs, education expenses, and healthcare costs.
 Furthermore, the Nigerian economy’s growth potential and investment opportunities attract diaspora individuals looking to invest their earnings back into their home country.

 Challenges and Opportunities

 While diaspora remittances bring significant benefits, they also face challenges.
 The high cost of remittance transfers, including fees charged by financial institutions, reduces the actual amount received by recipients in Nigeria.
 Moreover, informal remittance channels exist, which can lead to financial losses and untraceable transactions.
 To optimize the potential of diaspora remittances as an FDI source, Nigeria needs to address these challenges.
 Implementing favourable government policies and regulations, promoting transparency, and improving financial infrastructure can create opportunities to maximize the impact of remittances.

 Harnessing Diaspora Remittances as a Useful FDI Source